iNaturalistUK and its place in biological recording data flow

 Once the records are within iRecord they will follow the same data flow route to the NBN Atlas as records added directly to iRecord.

-Recording scheme verifiers are able to verify the records if they choose to do so (note that this may not happen quickly, or at all, depending on the species group, volume of records and availability of verifiers).
+Recording scheme verifiers are able to verify or redetermine the records if they choose to do so (note that this may not happen quickly, or at all, depending on the species group, volume of records and availability of verifiers).
+Unfortunately it has not yet been possible to find a way of posting feedback on the verifier decisions to the original recorder in iNaturalist.
+Options to provide feedback are being investigated

 iNaturalistUK provides an opportunity for making these records more widely available and linking them more closely to other biological recording systems.
 We hope that enabling the records to be accessed via iRecord will assist in this process, for example, by linking the records to the UK grid reference and vice-county systems and to the UK Species Inventory.